Nikita06211/sweet-shop-backend/README.md

 - Database uses UUIDs for primary keys
 - All prices are stored as decimals with 2 decimal places
 - Quantity must be non-negative integers

-## Support

-For issues or questions, please open an issue in the repository or contact the maintainer.